SHELLEY EMLING

 WRONG!!!!

-Then, after visiting a lovely town in England called Lyme Regis, and stumbling upon a display in a local museum about a fossil hunter named Mary Anning, I got lucky again.
-After years of receiving hundreds of rejection letters — and developing a very thick skin — my biography, "The Fossil Hunter," was published by Palgrave Macmillan in October 2009.
+Then, after visiting a lovely town in England called Lyme Regis, and stumbling upon a display in a museum about a fossil hunter named Mary Anning, I finally got lucky.
+After receiving literally hundreds of rejection letters—and developing an extremely thick skin—my biography, "The Fossil Hunter," was published by Palgrave Macmillan in October 2009.

 That led me to write and talk a great deal about girls and science — and how to get more women to go into scientific fields.

-It also led to my next book, "Madame Curie and her Daughters: The Private Lives of Science’s First Family," that was published by Palgrave Macmillan on August 21, 2012.
-Writing this book was pure bliss.
+It also led to my book, "Madame Curie and her Daughters: The Private Lives of Science’s First Family," that was published by Palgrave Macmillan on August 21, 2012.
+Thankfully, the book was a success.
+But what was next?